Get 20% OFF your perfect routine. Take our health quiz.

 3. Lightheadedness

-The Fix: If this happens, sit down, drink some tea, and try a lower dose next time.
+In rare cases CBD can cause a slight drop in blood pressure.
+If this happens, sit down, drink some tea, and try a lower dose next time.

 What happens if you take too much CBD?

-Why your carrier oil matters (Digestion)
+Why your carrier oil matters

 Medication interactions to watch for